gorcajo/demoapps/README.md

 ### 2.2.
 EnvInspector

-The endpoint `GET /envvars` will return a JSON with all environment variables that are visible by the application, useful to test ConfigMaps y Secrets.
+The endpoint `GET /envvars` will return a JSON with all environment variables that are visible by the application, useful to test ConfigMaps and Secrets.

 ### 2.3.
 Visits

 With a call to `GET /count` a counter will be incremented and returned in the response body.
-This counter is stored in disk at `/tmp/visits.txt`, so this application could be used to test PersistentVolumes y los PersistentVolumeClaims.
+This counter is stored in disk at `/tmp/visits.txt`, so this application could be used to test PersistentVolumes and PersistentVolumeClaims.

 ### 2.4.
 Telemetry